-To obtain the Bilingual Diploma, students can choose both Italian A Standard or Higher Level.
+To obtain the Bilingual Diploma, students would need to study English A and Italian A.

-By the end of Year II students will have developed an inquiring, reflective approach to the study of Italian language and literature and will be able to:
+By the end of Year 11 students will have developed an inquiring, reflective approach to the study of Italian language and literature and will be able to:

-- master essential techniques for effective expression and argumentation in written and spoken communication in a variety of contexts - read, understand and interpret different text types - produce different text types for different communicative purposes, with a conscious understanding of literary and linguistic usage - know the basic foundations of Italian literature and be able to distinguish between literary genres
+- master essential techniques for effective expression and argumentation in written and spoken communication in a variety of contexts - read, understand and interpret different text types - produce different text types for different communicative purposes, with a conscious understanding of literary and linguistic usage - understand the basic foundations of Italian literature and be able to distinguish between literary genres

-The Italian A course has been designed to give students a thorough grounding in the skills and knowledge required for studying Language A: Italian in the IB Diploma.
+The Italian A course has been designed to give students a thorough grounding in the skills and knowledge required for studying Language A Italian in the IB Diploma.